OpenAgentsInc/v2/docs/systems/panes.md

 - Added support for the ChatsPane component in the `PaneManager`.
 - Ensured proper initialization of the Chats pane in the pane store.
 - Updated the `PaneManager` to render the ChatsPane component when the pane type is 'chats'.
+- Modified ChatsPane to show only the 25 most recent chats in reverse chronological order.
+- Implemented efficient sorting and limiting of chats using `useMemo` in ChatsPane.

 ## Usage